Finding a Top Financial Advisor Firm in Farmington, Connecticut

-MJP Wealth Advisors has four certified financial planners (CFPs) on staff, as well as one certified public accountant (CPA), two accredited investment fiduciaries (AIFs) and one chartered financial consultant (ChFC).
-The firm's clientele consists mainly of individuals who don't have a high net worth, as well as some high-net-worth individuals, businesses, pensiond and profit-sharing plans.
+MJP Wealth Advisors has collectively earned some designations, including the certified financial planner (CFP), certified public accountant (CPA), accredited investment fiduciary (AIFs) and chartered financial consultant (ChFC).
+The firm's clientele consists mainly of individuals who don't have a high net worth, as well as some high-net-worth individuals, businesses, pensions and profit-sharing plans.

 As a fee-based firm, some of MJP's advisors earn commissions from the sale of certain insurance products or securities.
 That said, as an SEC-registered firm, MJP Wealth has a legally binding fiduciary duty to act in the best interests of its clients.

 MJP Wealth Advisors was founded in 1981 and began offering investment advisory services in 1983.
 President and managing executive Brian Vendig and senior vice president Michele Vendig have owned the firm since 2014.